Philosophy and Modern Languages brings together some of the most important approaches to understanding language, literature and ideas.

 The study of a modern European language develops analytical and critical abilities as well as a high level of linguistic skills; the study of the literature written in that language contributes to an understanding of many aspects of European culture.
 It develops attention to stylistic and terminological detail and rhetorical strategies, and sensitivity to cultural and historical context, which are also of great value for the study of philosophy.

 Studying these two disciplines in parallel has numerous advantages and affords students greater insights into each.

-The Philosophy Faculty is the largest philosophy department in the UK, and one of the largest in the world, admitting more than 500 undergraduates annually to read the various degrees involving Philosophy.
+The Philosophy Faculty is the largest philosophy department in the UK, and one of the largest in the world, admitting around 450 undergraduates annually to read the various degrees involving Philosophy.
 Many faculty members have a worldwide reputation, and our library and other facilities are acknowledged as among the best in the country.

 Oxford’s Modern Languages Faculty is one of the largest in the country, with a total intake of more than 250 students a year, including those reading joint degrees.
 The Taylor Institution is the biggest modern languages research library in the UK.
-The Modern Languages Faculty also has an undergraduate lending library and a modern and excellently equipped Language Centre.
+The Modern Languages Faculty also has an undergraduate lending library, and students are able to take advantage of the excellently equipped Language Centre.

 Philosophy and Modern Languages graduates enter careers including academic teaching and research, teaching, commerce, banking and financial services, journalism and communications.
 An Oxford degree in a modern language opens up opportunities for internationally focused careers or careers with international companies or organisations.

 Recent Philosophy and Modern Languages graduates include an economic consultant, a management consultant and a bilingual editor for a publishing company.

 A typical weekly timetable